 So when Ivan’s poet says mathematics is the “quintessence of Truth,” he’s saying math is truth in its purest form.
 Do you think that’s fair?
 What if math tells you that you have a 50% chance of flipping heads, but you flip tails five times in a row?
 Was that 50% the “quintessence of truth?”
 How about, “If you have two apples and give me five, you’ll have negative three apples.”
 Does that sound TRUE?
 To me it just sounds completely impractical.

-Anonymous asked: Do you know the word,"omphaloskepsis"?
+Anonymous said: Do you know the word,"omphaloskepsis"?
 It's a contemplation of one's navel as an aid to meditation.

 Omphaloskepsis.
 Wow, what a word.
 Okay, I looked it up.
 You’re right about what it means.
 Omphalo means umbilicus or belly-button or navel.
 Want to know something funny?
 An outie belly-button is an omphalocele.
 That means skepsis is looking.
 Hmm.
 A skeptic is someone who doubts things and can’t easily be fooled into believing everything she’s told.
 The word comes from the idea of thoughtfully reflecting on what you see.
 That’s because a skeptic looks hard at ideas before reaching a conclusion.